WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 John Aziza

-The purpose of this study is to examine the gifts individually in order to learn more about their function and use.
+The purpose of this study is to examine the gifts of the Spirit individually in order to learn more about their function and use.
 To best achieve this, we will divide the gifts into the following two categories, sensational and non-sensational.
-This may help us distinguish the gifts that are supernatural or miraculous in nature from those that are strictly related to ministry and service.
+This distinction may help us differentiate between the gifts that are supernatural or miraculous in nature and those that are specifically related to ministry and service.
 We will then look at the primary arguments proposed by Cessasionists, who claim that the sensational gifts no longer exist and have passed into extinction with the completion of the New Testament canon.

 MINISTRY AND SERVICE (NON-SENSATIONAL)